Folio III Field Notes

 Policies

-A policy is like a set of rules or a plan that tells the agent what to do based on what it sees.
-So, if you see a monster, your policy might tell you to jump, or if it is attacking you first, you fight back.
-If you see a treasure, your policy might tell you to collect it.
+A policy is a set of rules — a plan — that tells the agent what to do based on what it sees.
+If you see a monster, your policy might say to jump; if it's attacking, fight back; if you see treasure, collect it.

 Since the policy acts as the agent's brain, the terms "policy" and "agent" are often used interchangeably.
-For example, one might say, "The policy aims to maximise the reward."
+"The policy aims to maximise the reward."

-In deep RL, we use parameterised policies.
-These policies are functions whose outputs depend on a set of parameters, such as the weights and biases of a neural network.
-In adjusting these parameters through optimisation algorithms, we can change the behavior of the policy.
+In deep RL we use parameterised policies — functions whose outputs depend on a set of parameters (e.g. the weights and biases of a neural network).
+Adjusting these parameters through optimisation algorithms changes the behaviour of the policy.

 Trajectories